Running Shoe Drop Explained

 High Drop Running Shoes

-High drop running shoes are gentle on your foot, ankle, Achilles, and calf.
-So if you have pains or injury in these regions of the lower limb, you might have missed out on a good high drop shoe.
+High-drop running shoes are gentle on your foot, ankle, Achilles, and calf.
+So if you have pains or injuries in these regions of the lower limb, you might have missed out on a good high-drop shoe.
 But these shoes can load more pressure on your knees and hips and might not be ideal if you have issues in those parts of the body.

 Final Thoughts

-If you are new to running, you don’t need to worry much about running shoe drop.
+You don’t need to worry much about running shoe drop if you are new to running.
 Instead, focus on getting your most comfortable running shoes and follow the stages of running.
 But if you are changing footwear, trying out a new lineup of shoes, or having running-related problems, it’s time to dig in deeper and get the best running shoe drop for your feet.

 See also: Guide on Footwear